 With the establishment of fully fledged Communications Department, the communications needs of the Archdiocese are now organized, and centralized.

 Anyone with an email address, a social media account or a phone can communicate.
-However, to ensure that communication is done in a manner that is doctrinally sound, and with pastoral relevance in mind, a fully-fledged department of communication comes in handy.
+However, to ensure that communication is done in a manner that is doctrinal, and with pastoral relevance in mind, a fully-fledged department of communication comes in handy.

-Through this department, His Eminence, John Cardinal Njue, The Auxiliary Bishop, Rt.
-Rev. David Kamau, heads of departments and deans are able to send communication to the whole Archdiocese and beyond seamless.
+Through this department, Archbishop Philip Anyolo, the Auxiliary Bishop, Rt.
+Rev. David Kamau, heads of departments and deans are able to send communication within the Archdiocese and beyond seamlessly.

 The channel of communication, facilitated by the department, has made irrelevant other voices that may purport to speak for the Local Ordinary or on behalf of the Archdiocese.